barisonr/Parallel_Cross-Browser_Execution_with_Cucumber-TestNG_on_Apple.com/README.md

-# Parallel and Cross-Browser Execution with Cucumber-TestNG on Apple.com
+# Parallel and Cross-Browser execution with Cucumber-TestNG on Apple.com

 The project has;